National LGBT Federation: Out

 From 1984 to 1988, the NGF published Out magazine, Ireland's first commercial lesbian and gay magazine.
 Unlike Identity, Out magazine was distributed by Eason's.
 Contributors included Nell McCafferty, Tonie Walsh, Nuala O'Faolain and Thom McGinty.
 The final issue in October 1988 was delayed as the magazine printers, the Carlow Nationalist and Leinster Times, refused to print the previous issue due to an allegedly offensive Gay Health Action advertisement on safer sex for gay men.

 Gay Community News

 On 10 February 1988, the NGF published the Gay Community News (GCN), an 8-page tabloid newspaper.
 Tonie Walsh served as founding editor.

-In 1997, NLGF and GCN moved from the Hirschfeld Centre to the Outhouse Dublin LGBT community centre, located on Wicklow Street in Dublin.
+In 1997, NLGF and GCN moved from the Hirschfeld Centre to the Outhouse Community Centre, located on Wicklow Street in Dublin.
 When Outhouse moved offices to Capel Street, Dublin 1 in 2001, GCN moved to its own premises on Scarlett Row in Dublin 8.

 Receipt of Atlantic Philanthropies funding in 2002 allowed NLGF to begin developing GCN as a commercially viable magazine.